 - International students or professionals interested in a short-term intensive language program in the United States.

-- Native speakers wanting to gain experience in translating to and from English.
+- Native speakers of Arabic wanting to gain experience in translating to and from English.

 - Professionals who do or will be doing translation as part of their career.